ctf0/Lingo/README.md

 The currently available Lang managers are based on parsing translation files into the database then save back to files again, which am not a fan of.

-So i decided to make **Lingo** which is file based only which works as
+So i decided to make **Lingo** which is file based only and the work flow is
 > + get all the folders in `resources/lang`
 > + divide them into `default` & `vendor`
 > + show the **folder, files, locales** based on active tab `default` or `vendor`